Lexus electric car: LF-30 concept to make European debut at Geneva

 Wireless charing and AI-based energy management also feature on the LF-30, and it can co-ordinate its charing with a user's daily schedule.
 The car can also recognise different occupants and adjust things like seat position, infotainment settings and climate-control temperature to their individual preferences.

 Lexus was one of the pioneers of hybrid technology, but electric cars are conspicuous by their absence from its current range.
-However, that's set to change over the coming years.
-Speaking to our sister title Auto Express at the 2017 Frankfurt Show, Lexus’ Europe boss Alain Uyttenhoven confirmed the company would introduce electric vehicles.
+However, that's set to change over the coming years, with a Lexus UX 300e already confirmed for 2021.